 - building awareness and understanding about core climate change concepts, based on credible science

 - enhance skills and applied knowledge about practices, tools, products or services that reduce greenhouse gas emissions, facilitating attitude change

 - achieve individual and community behaviour changes by taking personal or collective action toward reducing greenhouse gas emissions

 Applicants are encouraged to partner with other organizations to leverage all potential resourcing options, whether monetary or in-kind contributions of goods and services.
 Co-funding will strengthen an application.
 All funding sources must be disclosed in the application.

 - Funding will range between $25,000 and $150,000 per application.

 - The grant may cover up to 100% of approved project-specific costs.

-Eligible applicants must be non-governmental organizations incorporated and in good standing under the:
+Eligible applicants must be non-governmental organizations incorporated and in good standing under one of the following: